 Lessons for Pre-K to Grade 8

-The Strong offers a wide range of educational programs for students in pre-K through grade 8 amid dynamic, hands-on exhibits and world-renowned collections.
-These lessons can be adapted to meet the needs of teachers or utilized by homeschoolers.
-School lessons are only available during the school year September to June.
-Lesson prices are indicated in the descriptions below.
-If your lesson does not include a visit to the butterfly garden, it can be added for $6 per person.
+The Strong offers a wide range of educational enrichments for students in pre-K through grade 5 amid dynamic, hands-on exhibits and world-renowned collections.
+Enrichment activities are 45 minutes long and require a minimum of 15 students and have a maximum of 25-30.
+If you have a large group, we will schedule multiple enrichment sessions.
+Your classes may explore the museum independently before or after your enrichment activity, if time permits.
+Prices are indicated in the descriptions below.
+If your enrichment does not include a visit to the butterfly garden, it can be added for $6 per person.
+Complete the Field Trip Request form at the bottom of this page to book your group.

 Math